mariaafara/lexical-resources-2019/README.md

     ]
 ```
 FYI, the SpanEdit constructor is defined in `lexres-site/editor/utils/nlp.py`.
+If you want or need to add helper functions and classes, consider implementing those in that `lexres-site/editor/utils/nlp.py` file.
+This is however not a hard requirement: anything goes as long as your final submission runs as intended.

+Notify your teachers if you can't make the code run.

 ## How does the code work?
 *Reading this section is not required, but it's recommended (it's always good to know more when programming).*

 The code is more or less a basic [Django](https://www.djangoproject.com/ "Django Homepage") project.
 It defines a site called "`lexres`", which contains a single app called "`editor`".
-The porject closely follows the general documentation of Django, and you are invited to read the tutorials for a more thorough understanding of how Django works.
+The project closely follows the general documentation of Django, and you are invited to read the tutorials for a more thorough understanding of how Django works.
 Here is a list of the specific settings and hacks:
 + databases engines have been removed, as we won't be using them.
-+ static files are handled via template inclusion (static files are in `lexres-site/editor/templates/editor/definitely_not_static/`), rather than collect & serve
++ static files are handled via template inclusion (static files are in `lexres-site/editor/templates/editor/definitely_not_static/`), rather than collect & serve.
 + jQuery has been added for AJAX functionalities, cf. `lexres-site/editor/templates/editor/ajax_funcs.html`; adapted from [this tutorial blogpost](https://simpleisbetterthancomplex.com/tutorial/2016/08/29/how-to-work-with-ajax-request-with-django.html).
 + except for the default view in the `editor` app (cf. `lexres-site/editor/views.py:editor()`), all other views are endpoints for ajax services.
 + the AJAX endpoints use introspection to call each function in a specific `nlp/service` module, and create a dictionary mapping function names to lists of suggested outputs.